Build your Node.js app with Gulp

 node, select NodeJS with Gulp, and then click Apply.

 While a CI build process is a powerful way to do day-to-day development, continuous deployment is how many teams accelerate how they deliver value to customers.
 After each successful CI build, you can automatically deploy your app.

 To get ready for continuous deployment, choose which kind of deployment target you want, and then adjust your CI process as needed.

 All the tasks you need were automatically added to the build definition by the template.
-These are the steps that will automatically run every time you check in code.
+These are the tasks that will automatically run every time you push code changes.

 Select Tasks.
 Select the Run gulp task from the tasks.
 On the right side, you see the parameters for the task.
 Under the section JUnit Test Results, make sure the option to Publish to TFS/VSTS is selected.